cysouw/diathesis/text/c10_participle.md

 ### --- [ SBJ > Ø ] --- {.unnumbered}

 To call the following ~~[SBJ > Ø]~~ diatheses 'passive' is actually a misnomer, because there is no promotion of an argument to subject status.
 Also the retention of the original subject is mostly not possible.
-According to the categorisation of diatheses as used here a term like ~~verbative~~ would be a more suitable name (see [@sec:intro-isolated-subject-diathesis]).
+According to the categorisation of diatheses as used here a term like ~~insubjective~~ would be a more suitable name (see [@sec:intro-isolated-subject-diathesis]).
 However, because the actual constructions (using light verbs *werden*, *sein* or *gehören*) show a parallel to the real passives, the widely used term *unpersönliches Passiv* from the German grammatical tradition is retained here.

 ### [ N | – ] *werden+Partizip* Impersonal passive (*Unpersönliches Vorgangspassiv*) {#sec:participles-werden-impersonal-passive}